-“The mental health charity Mind, reports that 1 in 4 people will suffer from a mental health problem at some point in their lives (https://www.mind.org.uk/information-support/types-of-mental- health-problems/statistics- and-facts- about-mental- health/how-common- are-mental-health- problems/#.WRRMpMa1sdU) – and many people try to avoid talking about and sufferers do their best to keep it ‘secret’ from friends and family.
-But research into alternative treatments and even technology-based approaches are changing the way we can deal with mental health issues.
+The mental health charity Mind, reports that 1 in 4 people will suffer from a mental health problem at some point in their lives.
+With an app available for pretty much everything, are there good alternative treatments and technology-based approaches to change the way we deal with mental health issues?

 Light and sound devices like the Mindlab and emWave Heart Math Device operate via glasses and headphones; as you sit with your eyes closed the machine flashes lights whilst also playing tones.
 The various settings do everything from helping you to relax, to enabling you to learn more effectively or even become more motivated.
-The emWave device teaches you how to get your mind in sync with your body; this is called coherence.
-It comes in computer form, or in a portable device or even as an iPhone app.
+The emWave device teaches you how to get your mind in sync with your body; also known as ‘coherence’.
+It comes in computer form, or in a portable device and even as an iPhone app.

 Therapeutic approaches are also very popular now, and very effective.
 Cognitive Behavioural Therapy (CBT) is the modality most commonly used and the one offered by the NHS.
 At the time of its conception, it was unique as most conventional treatments were still using a model of analysis of the patient’s past.
 CBT instead focuses on the present i.e. what the person is thinking and feeling (their automatic thoughts) in the moment when they are experiencing the problem.

-ABOUT THE AUTHOR
+ABOUT THE BREAKTHROUGH EXPERT

 Christopher Paul Jones, aka The Breakthrough Expert, is a therapist based in Harley Street who specialises in helping people let go of their fears, anxieties and even their phobias; from a fear of public speaking to anxieties around work, Christopher has helped 100s of people ‘let go’ and get their lives back.
 He even cured his own morbid fear flying, to the extent he was able to take a sightseeing flight through the Pyrennees – strapped to the OUTSIDE of a helicopter! http://christopherpauljones.net/ Tweets by @breakthruexpert